desmeraldoo/anima/README.md

 ### crit

-usage: crit damage_dealt phr_roll [modifier] [location_level]
+usage: crit level phr_roll [location_id]
-* damage_dealt: The damage dealt by the attacker to the victim of the critical hit.
+* level: The level of the critical, which is the sum of the damage dealt, any critical modifier, and 1d100 rolled by the attacker.
 * phr_roll: The final result of the victim's Physical Resistance roll.
-* modifier: A modifier applied to increase or decrease the critical level before consequences are calculated—for example, if the attacker is using a critical-boosting Ki technique, or has a Power that increases the devastation caused by criticals.
-* location_level: A way of specifying the location of the critical, if for example the attacker was targeting a specific region of the body.
+* location_id: A way of specifying the location of the critical, if for example the attacker was targeting a specific region of the body.
 See Table 48 on Page 90 of the core book to look up locations.

 > Muris has just accosted a shopkeeper who was badgering him about his five-finger discount.
 The shopkeeper doesn't expect his swift sucker punch, so Muris succeeds in his attack and causes 50 damage.
 The merchant, having only 90 LP, suffers a critical blow, and two more rolls are required to determine the extent of the damage.
 Muris rolls 1d100 and adds it to the damage caused, and the merchant makes a Physical Resistance Check, using his PhR score of 30 as a base.
 >